ACLU of Indiana: New panhandling law violates free speech

 Current Indiana law includes a provision barring people from asking for money within 20 feet (6.1 meters) of an ATM or the entrance to a bank.
 But the new law’s provisions include barring solicitation within 50 feet (15.2 meters) of ATMs, business and restaurant entrances or sites of a financial transaction, including parking meters.

-Those tighter panhandling restrictions will leave “virtually no sidewalks in downtown Indianapolis or any downtown area in any Indiana city where people can engage in this activity which courts have recognized is protected by the First Amendment,” Ken Falk, the ACLU of Indiana’s legal director, said in a news release.
+The new restrictions will leave “virtually no sidewalks in downtown Indianapolis or any downtown area in any Indiana city where people can engage in this activity which courts have recognized is protected by the First Amendment,” Ken Falk, the ACLU of Indiana’s legal director, said in a news release.

 “This panhandling ban is an unconstitutional attack on free speech,” he added.